home2026-06-19T15:26:39+00:00

 The youtube link is here: https://www.youtube.com/watch?v=dDx33coyNjA

 Rev. Boyd was recorded for the 50th anniversary of the parish.
-He was a gay icon in his life, the first out Episcopal priest
+He was a gay icon in his life, the first out Episcopal priest in the denomination; and a writer of poetry, plays and books.

 Godly Play and Youth Group End-of-Year Celebration